Yechiel Yaakov Weinberg

-Rabbi Yechiel Yaakov Weinberg (1884–1966) was an Orthodox rabbi, posek ("decisor" of Jewish law) and rosh yeshiva.
+Yechiel Yaakov Weinberg (1884–1966) was an Ashkenazi Orthodox rabbi, posek ("decisor" of Jewish law) and rosh yeshiva.
 He is best known as the author of the work of responsa Seridei Eish.

-Weinberg was considered a genius in his time - with mastery over both Torah and secular subjects.
-An insightful and introspective individual, his varying interests in Talmud, musar, Hebrew literature, Russian language, and general academia make him one of the best representatives of the tumultuous intellectual trends present in his period.

 Biography

-Yechiel Yaakov Weinberg was born in Poland.
+Yechiel Yaakov Weinberg was born in Ciechanowiec, which was then part of the Russian Empire and now located in Poland.
 He studied at the yeshivas of Mir and Slabodka.
 In the latter, "he combined within himself Lithuanian profound understanding of Halacha with the Slabodka musar expounded by the illustrious Alter, Rabbi Nosson Tzvi Finkel."